GaussianForest: Hierarchical-Hybrid 3D Gaussian Splatting for Compressed Scene Modeling

 \subsubsection{Ray Tracing-based Rendering}

-NeRF \cite{nerf} trains and renders scenes via differentiable ray marching.
-Subsequent research has primarily adopted this rendering approach, where some endeavors have concentrated on enhancing rendering efficiency and geometry representation.
-InstantNGP \cite{ngp} maintains cascade occupancy grids to skip ray marching in empty space.
-Mip-NeRF360 \cite{mip} introduces a proposal network to provide a rapid and approximate scene estimation.
-VolSDF \cite{volsdf} and NeuS \cite{neus} extend this rendering to represent signed distance function (SDF) fields, achieving high-quality surface reconstruction.
-However, the dense sampling nature of ray tracing poses challenges in meeting real-time rendering demands.
+NeRF \cite{nerf} trains and renders scenes via differentiable ray marching, commonly known as volume rendering.
+While subsequent research primarily adopted this rendering approach, some work have made their endeavors on enhancing geometry fidelity \cite{volsdf,neus} and improving rendering efficiency \cite{ngp,mip}.
+For instance, VolSDF \cite{volsdf} and NeuS \cite{neus} design the transformation between density and signed distance, extending volume rendering to represent SDF (signed distance function) fields for high-quality surface reconstruction.
+In pursuit of high efficiency, InstantNGP \cite{ngp} maintains cascade occupancy grids to skip ray marching in empty space, and Mip-NeRF360 \cite{mip} introduces a proposal network to provide a rapid and approximate scene estimation.
+Nevertheless, the computationally intensive nature of dense sampling in ray tracing continues to challenge achieving real-time rendering capabilities.